-8.13 The format of a local air quality strategy is entirely up to the local authority.
+7.13 The format of a local air quality strategy is entirely up to the local authority.
 Air quality strategies can address a range of pollutants and not just those where exceedences are forecast.
-Local authorities could include other pollutants such as ozone or look to tackle pollutants prominent in their area, such as emissions from particular industrial or domestic sources.
-Authorities could also consider taking a broader issues based approach rather than focusing on individual pollutants incorporating the principles of wider environmental sustainability.
+Local authorities could include other pollutants such as ground-level ozone or look to tackle specific pollutants prominent in their area, such as emissions from particular industrial, transport or domestic sources.
+Authorities could also consider taking a broader issues-based approach rather than focusing on individual pollutants incorporating the principles of wider environmental sustainability and achieving net zero.

-8.14 The air quality strategy should start by setting out the problems associated with air pollution and its impact on human health, ecosystems, vegetation and buildings etc., in order to focus people's minds on what the risks are and why action needs to be taken.
-It might also be useful to explain what work the authority has been doing as part of its air quality review and assessment.
+7.14 The air quality strategy should start by setting out the problems associated with air pollution and its impact on human health, ecosystems and the environment, vegetation and buildings/infrastructure, etc., in order to focus people's minds on what the risks are and why action needs to be taken.
+It might also be useful to explain what work the authority has been doing as part of its air quality review and assessment, and where applicable action planning, processes.

-8.15 The local authority should set out its intentions in the strategy or what action needs to be taken to reduce levels of air pollution, such as increased use of public transport, implementation of information campaigns to bring about changes in behaviour etc. It might also be useful to explain how the actions will be carried out and if possible include any timescales.
-It is important to explain what actions the local authority is already undertaking itself, such as using alternatively fuelled vehicles in its own fleet, or reducing emissions from its own boilers.
+7.15 The local authority should set out its intentions for air quality in the strategy or what action needs to be taken to reduce levels of air pollution, such as increased use of public transport, implementation of information campaigns to bring about changes in behaviour, etc. It might also be useful to explain how the actions will be carried out and any timescales for implementation and measures of success.
+It is important to explain what actions the local authority is already undertaking itself, such as using alternatively fuelled vehicles in its own fleet or reducing emissions from its own energy generation.
+Previous APRs and actions plans will be useful sources of information to help inform this part of the strategy.

-8.16 The strategy should show how local authorities will take air quality into account in wider policy areas, for example land use planning and traffic management.
-It should also be linked to other plans, such as the regional and local transport strategy, development plan and, where the authority has declared an AQMA, the strategy could feed into the air quality action plan.
-Authorities should also indicate within the strategy what co-operation they need or have secured from other sources, such as neighbouring authorities and outside organisations - SEPA, local businesses and community groups.
+7.16 The strategy should show how local authorities will take air quality into account in wider policy areas, for example land-use planning and traffic management.
+It should also be linked to other plans, such as the regional and local transport strategy, development plans and, where the authority has declared an AQMA(s), the strategy could feed into the air quality action plan(s).
+Authorities should also indicate within the strategy what co-operation they need or have secured from other sources, such as neighbouring authorities and outside bodies such SEPA, local businesses and community groups.